Pages

 The flowback from Cuadrilla's Preese Hall operation contained low levels of naturally occurring radioactive material (NORM), enough for it to be classed as low level radioactive material.
 However, the NORM concentrations were actually not substantially different to levels sometimes found in groundwater, or even in some bottled mineral waters.
 The only assessment of UK flowback waters so far was performed by the Durham ReFINE group, which found:

-"In no scenario was the 1% exceedence exposure greater than 1mSv – the allowable annual exposure allowed for in the UK".and that:
+"In no scenario was the 1% exceedence exposure greater than 1mSv – the allowable annual exposure allowed for in the UK".

 The next section of the SGR/CIEH report covers air pollution.
 Sadly, this "evidence-based" report doesn't cite a single piece of data pertaining to shale gas and air quality.
 Which is a surprise, because there's data available that isn't that hard to find.
 For example, Bunch et al. record air quality measurements across a wide portion of Texas.
 Here are the results they found, comparing benzene levels with the number of wells drilled: